 JEHOVAH is named the Rock

-And again, in the song which God gave to Moses for Israel to sing, that it would be a witness for God against Israel (Deut 32:19, 22), we see God and the Rock being equated and identified with each other. “…of the Rock that begat thee thou art unmindful, and hast forgotten God that formed thee….How should one chase a thousand, and two put ten thousand to flight, except their Rock had sold them, and the LORD had shut them up?
-For their rock is not as our Rock, even our enemies themselves being judges” (Deut 32:18, 30-31).
+And again, in the song which God gave to Moses for Israel to sing, that it would be a witness for God against Israel (Deut 32:19, 22), we see God and the Rock being equated and identified with each other.
+“You were unmindful of the Rock that bore you; you forgot the God who gave you birth….How could one have routed a thousand, and two put a myriad to flight, unless their Rock had sold them, the LORD had given them up?
+Indeed their rock is not like our Rock; our enemies are fools” (Deut 32:18, 30-31).

 JESUS is named the Rock

 Jesus Christ is not a god, nor an angel, a demigod, demiurge, or super being of whatever nature; he is not some kind of lesser divinity or divine being, more than man or angel but less than God.
 Jesus Christ is Jehovah, creator of the universe and judge of all mankind.
 This is stated clearly by the apostle Paul in his letter to the Corinthians.
-He writes, “…I would not that ye should be ignorant, how that all our fathers were under the cloud, and all passed through the sea; And all were baptized unto Moses in the cloud and in the sea; And did all eat the same spiritual meat [food]; and did all drink the same spiritual drink: for they drank of that spiritual Rock that followed them: and that Rock was Christ” (1 Cor 10:1-4).
+He writes, “For they drank from the spiritual rock that followed them, and the rock was Christ” (1 Cor 10:1-4).

 It was Jehovah, the speaker from the burning bush, who went before the children of Israel as a pillar of cloud by day and a pillar of fire by night when they were leaving Egypt (Ex 13:21-22); it was Jehovah who dried up the Red Sea so that Israel could cross, and destroyed Pharaoh and his army as they tried to follow them (Ex 14:1-31); it was Jehovah who led Israel through the wilderness in the books of Exodus, Numbers and Deuteronomy; and it was Jehovah who, during this time, gave them manna to eat (Ex 16:14-26 cf Ps 78:25 where it is called “angels’ food”), and “spiritual” water to drink (Num 20:2-13).

 And who does the apostle himself identify with Jehovah?
-None other than Jesus, as we see in 1 Corinthians 10:4: “that spiritual Rock that followed them….was Christ”.
+None other than Jesus, as we see in 1 Corinthians 10:4: “the spiritual rock who followed them….was Christ”.
 This is a stupendous statement.
 Paul was saying that the one God of Deuteronomy 6:4, the same who was the God of Abraham, Isaac, and Jacob whom the Jews worshipped, the God of the Old Testament, was Jesus Christ whom the Jews had put to death.

 Jesus’ twice claims deity in this passage.
-The first claim is that he calls himself “the good shepherd”, thus identifying and equating himself with, and claiming to be the Messiah who was now come.
+The first claim is that he calls himself “the good shepherd”, thus identifying and equating himself with, and claiming to be, the Messiah who was now come.
 In these claims, he alludes to Ezekiel 34 where God rebukes the Israelite leaders, whom he calls “the shepherds of Israel”, in reality false shepherds, for abusing the people of Israel, God’s people, and robbing and exploiting them (Ezek 34:1-10).
 And he describes himself as the shepherd of Israel, caring for his flocks and herds, and pronouncing judgement on the false shepherds (Ezek 34:11-22 cf Jn 10:1, 5, 8, 10, 12-13; see also Isa 40:10-11).
-And then tells how he will set up “one shepherd over them, and he shall feed them, even my servant David; he shall feed them, and he shall be their shepherd” (Ezek 34:23).
+And then tells how he will set up one shepherd: “I will set up over them one shepherd, my servant David, and he shall feed them: he shall feed them and be their shepherd” (Ezek 34:23).

-And when we read of the resurrected Jesus in heaven, he speaks as God himself, once again taking to himself the names and titles of Jehovah: “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8); and: “I am Alpha and Omega, the first and the last” (Rev 1:11).
-And when he appeared to John, the description of him is the same as the vision of God seen by Daniel (Dan 10:4-9); and when John fell at his feet as dead, as did Daniel when he saw the same God, Jesus assured him, saying, “Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold I am alive for evermore, Amen: and have the keys of hell and of death” (Rev 1:17-18).
+And when we read of the resurrected Jesus in heaven, he speaks as God himself, once again taking to himself the names and titles of Jehovah: “I am the Alpha and the Omega, the beginning and the ending, says the Lord God, who is and who was and who is to come, the Almighty” (Rev 1:8); and: “I am Alpha and Omega, the first and the last” (Rev 1:11 KJV).
+And when he appeared to John, the description of him is the same as the vision of God seen by Daniel (Dan 10:4-9); and when John fell at his feet as dead, as did Daniel when he saw the same God, Jesus assured him, saying, “Do not be afraid; I am the first and the last; and the living one.
+I was dead, and see, I am alive for ever and ever; and I have the keys of Death and of Hades” (Rev 1:17-18).
 These titles are those by which Jehovah refers to himself (Ezek 1:26; Isa 41:4; 44:6; 48:12).

-In another place, Paul writes, “And without controversy great is the mystery of godliness; God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16).
+In another place, Paul writes, “And without controversy great is the mystery of godliness; God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16 KJV).

-And to the elders of the church in Ephesus, he said, “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood” (Acts 20:28).
+And to the elders of the church in Ephesus, he said, “Take heed therefore unto yourselves, and to all the flock, over the which the Holy Ghost hath made you overseers, to feed the church of God, which he hath purchased with his own blood” (Acts 20:28 KJV).

-And again, he writes of the Jews and of the deity of Christ: “Whose are the fathers, and whom as concerning the flesh, Christ came, who is over all, God blessed for ever.
+And again, he writes of the Jews and of the deity of Christ: “…to them belong the patriarchs, and from them, according to the flesh, comes the Messiah, who is over all, God blessed for ever.
 Amen” (Rom 9:5).

-And further to the above discussion concerning the Word who was God (Jn 1:1), John tells us, “And the Word was made flesh, and dwelt among us” (Jn 1:14).
-He reiterates this with added information, in his first epistle: “he was manifested to take away our sins” (1 Jn 3:5).
+And further to the above discussion concerning the Word who was God (Jn 1:1), John tells us, “And the Word became flesh and lived among us” (Jn 1:14).
+He reiterates this with added information, in his first epistle: “he was manifested to take away our sins” (1 Jn 3:5 KJV).

 Many more passages could be added to these, but if these aren’t enough, nothing will be.
 The fact is that scripture teaches that Jesus is none other than Jehovah and that he took on flesh and became a true man, born of a virgin, and died on a cross as true man while still deity.
 This is what the New Testament is all about.